These are pages for people who have looked life in the face and found it odd, brutal, absurd, beautiful, empty, or all of the above before lunch.

 I am a hospital chaplain working from a non-religious, existential perspective, with a PhD in Psychology.
 Much of what appears here comes from living alongside suffering, mortality, humour, and the difficult business of being human.

 Once upon a time this was a blog about the pointlessness of existence.
 The blog is retired, but the questions remain.
-The site now serves as a small front door to the book, the worldview behind it, and a curated shelf of writers for people who want to think more seriously about freedom, suffering, mortality, absurdity, and the strange business of being here at all.
+The site now serves as a small front door to three books, a body of writing, and a curated shelf of writers for people who want to think more seriously about freedom, suffering, mortality, absurdity, and the strange business of being here at all.

 You do not need to agree with these writers.
 You only need to be willing to be bothered by them.